E-Rinaudo/first_solo_projects/README.md

 A collection of my first Python projects that I completed independently while studying Python Crash Course by Eric Matthes.
 Each subdirectory is dedicated to a specific project category.

+> Note:
+>
+> This repository is an archive of my early Python projects and learning journey.

 <!-- markdownlint-disable MD001 -->
 ### Table of Contents